-Sexual violence is a multi-layered oppression that occurs at the societal and individual level and is connected to and influenced by other forms of oppression, in particular, sexism, racism and heterosexism.
+- A. Sexual Violence is a multi-layered oppression that occurs at the societal and individual level and is connected to and influenced by other forms of oppression, including, but not limited to sexism, racism and heterosexism.
 On the societal level, it is the preponderance of attitudes, actions, social norms that perpetuate and sustain environments and behaviors that promote a cultural tolerance, acceptance, and denial of sexual assault and abuse.
-On an individual level, sexual violence is a wide range of sexual acts and behaviors that are unwanted, coerced, committed without consent, or forced either by physical means or through threats.

-Sexual abuse refers to coerced or forced sexual contact or activity that may be ongoing or occurs over time, often within a trusting relationship.
+On an individual level, sexual violence is a wide range of sexual acts and behaviors that are unwanted, coerced, committed without consent, or forced either by physical means or through threats. - B. Sexual Abuse refers to coerced or forced sexual contact or activity that may be ongoing or occurs over time, often within a trusting relationship.
 Most victims know their perpetrators.
 Perpetrators are usually older than their victims and may trick or force them into gradually doing the sexual behavior.
 The sexual behavior may not be violent and may even be pleasurable to the child, who doesn't necessarily know it is wrong.
 Perpetrators of ongoing sexual abuse control the child/youth through secrecy, shame, or threats.
-Children cannot consent to sexual contact with adults or older youth, and sexual contact is considered abuse, regardless of whether it includes touching or not.
+Children cannot consent to sexual contact with adults or older youth, and sexual contact is considered abuse, regardless of whether it includes touching or not. - C. Sexual Assault can be defined as any type of sexual contact or behavior that occurs by force or without consent of the recipient of the unwanted sexual activity.
+This includes sexual activity such as forced sexual intercourse, forcible sodomy, child molestation, incest, fondling, and attempted rape.
+It includes sexual acts against people who are unable to consent either due to age or lack of capacity.